xe1gyq/EekMex/documentation/p0x01/Simulator.md

 Simulator
 ==

-We will work in our Linux Debian based Personal Computer
+We will work in our Linux Debian based Personal Computer to have a Spacecraft simulated

 ## PreRequisites